The Fredholm index for operators of tensor product type: Introduction

-We make use of the Poincar\'e duality to prove a topological index theorem for the Fredholm index of an operator of tensor product type, which is $\otimes$-elliptic.
-To this end we reduce the index maps in the previous diagram to the computation of a geometric $K$-homology group, which turns out to be the ordinary $K$-homology, introduced by Connes, of the Lie groupoid $\Tau$.
+The main result Theorem \ref{Thm:PD} therefore states that if $P$ is a $\otimes$-elliptic operator equal up to equivalence in relative $K$-theory to an external tensor product $P_1 \sharp P_2$, then the index equals the topological index associated to the groupoid $\Tau$.
+To prove the result we need to show that the index can be reduced to the homomorphism $\Theta$.
+By naturality, the index maps in the previous diagram are reduced to the computation of a geometric $K$-homology group, which turns out to be the ordinary $K$-homology of the Lie groupoid $\Tau$ introduced by Connes.
+This furnishes a product index formula for operators of this type.
 Our results are consistent with the $K$-theory computations of \cite{bohlen} and with the topological index theorem of Melrose, Rochon \cite{mr}.
-The authors consider a class very similar to bisingular operators.
-In view of the structure of the Poincar\'e duality isomorphism, one might venture the guess that the index problem for bisingular operators is entirely reducible to the index problem of standard H\"ormander pseudodifferential operator on the product manifold.
-However, as the authors of \cite{mr} note, there may exist $K$-theoretic obstructions to such a reduction.
-Our work shows this phenomenon, but we postpone the further analysis of such obstructions to a later work.
-In \cite{nr} the authors find an expression of the Fredholm index of bisingular Fredholm operators in terms of regularized traces.
-Reduction arguments using geometric models defined with the help of suitable Lie groupoids, are also useful in the consideration of problems in higher index theory on stratified manifolds, cf. , \cite{as2011}, \cite{ds}, \cite{mn}, \cite{pz}.
+The authors of loc. cit. consider a class very similar to $\otimes$-operators.
+In view of the structure of the Poincar\'e duality type homomorphism, one might venture the guess that the index problem for $\otimes$-operators is always reducible to the index problem of standard H\"ormander pseudodifferential operator on the product manifold.
+However, as we recognize and the authors of \cite{mr} already noted as well, there exist $K$-theoretic obstructions to such a reduction.
+The reference \cite{nr} contains an expression of the Fredholm index of $\otimes$ Fredholm operators in terms of regularized traces.